-PerspectiveThis semester is just a small part of my life.
-Yes, I bit off more than I could chew, but I am so blessed.
-As I was teaching today, I kept thinking about how lucky I am to have a job I love.
+That semester was just a small part of my life.
+Yes, I definitely bit off more than I could chew, but I am so blessed.
+How lucky I am to have a job I love.
 I mean, it really doesn’t get much better than getting paid to make music all day, does it?
-My job does bring me joy.
+My job really does bring me joy.
 My children bring me GREAT joy.
 My husband is amazing and is so understanding and helpful.

-MercyI think this is one of the most difficult things for me.
+I think this is one of the most difficult things for me.
 I am so very hard on myself.
 You didn’t do the dishes?
 What a terrible homemaker.
-You didn’t know about Bria's Science Fair?
+You didn’t know about your teenager’s Science Fair?
 Terrible mother!
 You ate another Shamrock Shake?
 What is wrong with you?
 You’re going to gain 100 pounds!

-I actually sat down the other day and calculated how many hours I am working, rehearsing, driving, sleeping, etc. I didn’t really have many hours leftover to get much else done--and most of those hours were going to be at midnight anyway.
+I actually sat down the other day and calculated how many hours I am working, rehearsing, driving, sleeping, etc. I didn’t really have many hours leftover to get much else done—and most of those hours were going to be at midnight anyway.

 Sleep!
 Mercy!
 Priorities!
 Discernment!
 Wisdom!
 Perspective!